Three kids jump rope outside on a sunny, warm day.

 Ensure they have lots of room (especially indoors where knick-knacks and other children could be the accidental targets of your child’s swinging fun)!

 If your child is a bit stumped for ideas, show them how they could twirl the rope above their head or across their body in a swinging motion from side to side.
 They can dance, leap, and shimmy with not a care in the world!
+And if you’d like to put it to music, here’s a great dance party play list.

-4. Balance beam
+7. Balance beam

 Have your child lay their skipping rope on the ground in a straight or curvy line.
 Can your child balance while walking backwards or forwards on the rope?
 Can they hop on one foot along it?
+Here’s a detailed explanation.

-5. Shape maker
+8. Shape maker

+One of the greatest things about a rope is that it can be twisted and bent and zigzagged and curved in so many ways!
+How many shapes can your kid make with a rope?
 A rope can be shaped into a racetrack for cars and trucks to zoom along.
 It can be used to practice forming letters.
 Make a square, an oval, or a figure 8 and have your child jump in and out of it.

 With a rope and a plan (or 8), your kids are bound to have fun indoors or out.

-Check out these other skipping activities:
+Check out these other jump rope activities:

 1. A suggestion for your High Jump game.
 Make a rope out of elastics by tying them together or purchase an elastic cord from the fabric store.
 It eliminates the trip hazard as the rope now moves with the child.
 It also allows you to have the rope go higher with the flexibility of the jumper pulling it down with their hand or leg.
 Us old-timers called this game “jumpsies”.